toirl/genifest/README.md

 # genifest

-Genifest generates Manifest Files for the Green Software Impact Framework by combining usage data from a server with a template file
+Genifest generates Manifest Files for the [Impact Framework](https://if.greensoftware.foundation) of the the [Green Software Foundation](https://greensoftware.foundation) by combining usage data from a server with a template file

 ## Installation